marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

   - "auth"
   - "authorization"
   - "authorization"
-description: "How to add an Authentication layer for your GraphQL API - At the end of this article you are able to authenticate GraphQL requests and protect your sensible queries."
+description: "How to add an Authentication layer for your GraphQL API - At the end of this article, you are able to authenticate GraphQL requests and protect your sensible queries."
 image: "graphql-icon.png"
 ---

-The official [GraphQL documentation](https://graphql.org/learn/authorization/) suggest to put the authentication & authorization logic in the **business layer** of your application, leaving the GraphQL completely unaware of it.
+The official [GraphQL documentation](https://graphql.org/learn/authorization/) suggests putting the authentication & authorization logic in the **business layer** of your application, leaving the GraphQL completely unaware of it.

-While I agree to do not bloat the GraphQL layer with complex code, and totally vouch the idea of having a **single source of truth** in the _business layer_, I think we can meet half way and add some basic mechanisms that will help to **protect our sensible queries and mutations** in a very simple fashion.
+While I agree to do not bloat the GraphQL layer with a complex code and totally vouch for the idea of having a **single source of truth** in the _business layer_, I think we can meet halfway and add some basic mechanisms that will help to **protect our sensible queries and mutations** in a very simple fashion.

 Imagine you could write something like this: